 On today’s date in 1851, Nova Scotia (then a colony of British North America) issued its first postage stamps (Scott #2-4, 7).

-Nova Scotia’s postal system was under the control of London’s general post office from 1754-1851.
-In 1851, the colony became responsible for its own postal system; this would last until 1867, when it became a province of Canada.
+Nova Scotia’s postal system was under the control of London’s general post office from 1754 until 1851, at which time the colony became responsible for its own postal system.
+This would last until 1867, when Nova Scotia joined the Dominion of Canada.

 Three denominations of the first issue were printed in diamond shape.
 They were prepared on unperforated sheets that were later cut by postmasters at the post office.